 - Creating clotting proteins in your blood

-The damaging short-term alcoholic effects on liver tissue appear whenever you consume more than a single drink in a given hour.
-The first problem to arise is typically an alteration of the organ’s normal chemical balance.
+The damaging short-term effects of alcohol on liver tissue appear whenever you consume more than a single drink in a given hour.
+The first problem to arise is typically an alteration of the organ’s average chemical balance.
 If you habitually drink in excessive amounts, the frequent presence of alcohol in your system will lead to a significant reduction of your liver’s ability to process fat (another one of its crucial jobs).
-Eventually, this short-term effect can lead to the onset of something called alcoholic fatty liver disease, which occurs when fat starts to build up abnormally inside the organ.
+Eventually, this short-term effect can lead to the onset of alcoholic fatty liver disease, which occurs when fat builds up abnormally inside the organ.
 The presence of this condition is the first stage of alcohol-related liver disease, which can lead to severe, potentially life-threatening inflammation and scarring in its advanced stages.